 - How are you addressing insider threats and risk in your organisation?

-The insider threat is something I am passionate about.
-The threat is about psychology and behaviour patterns and intelligence.
-Given these a human patterns it is a difficult risk to monitor and control.
-However some basic logical things can be put in place.
+The threat is about psychology, behaviour patterns and intelligence.
+Given these are human behaviour patterns it is a difficult risk to monitor and control.
+However, some basic controls should be considered:

-- Know the identity in your organisation and understand what that identity does
+- Understand identities in your organisation and understand what that identity is capable of.

-- Build analytics around simple behaviour patterns and educate response teams on how to deal with out of norm patterns.
+- Build analytics around simple behaviour patterns and educate response teams on how to deal with anomalous activity.

-- Educate the organisation of the insider – and provide a means of reporting these like whistle blowing hotlines etc. Your first line of defence plays an important role here.
+- Educate the organisation on the concept of the insider – and provide a means of reporting anonymously.

-- Ensure your organisation policies around investigations and consequences is known and executed.
+- Ensure your organisation policies around investigations and consequences is known and execute

 - How Important Are Emerging Risks to Your Information Security Vision?